Meadowood’s Resident Golf Professional Doug Pike

 Golf Group Tournaments at Meadowood

-We offer three different group golf tournament options here at Meadowood: Par 3 Shootout, Hickory Golf Experience and the Golf Studio Experience.
+We offer two different group golf tournament options here at Meadowood: a Hickory Golf Experience and the 10th Hole Experience.

 Traditional golf attire is required.
 For men, this includes collared shirts and walking shorts or pants.
 For women, collared shirts or shirts with sleeves, and walking shorts or pants are required.
 Blue jeans are not permitted.
 Golf shoes or tennis shoes are required.